JJG1488/team-profile-generator/README.md

 # Installation

-Clone the repository, open the application in an IDE, npm init, then npm install. index.js will launch the application once dependencies are installed.
+Clone the repository, open the application in an IDE, npm init, then npm install app.js will launch the application once dependencies are installed.

 ---